Latonis/cs400-X-Team-104/proposal.md

   ** comprehensive testing of individual units

- Caution: You are not being asked to implement this program, at least not yet.
- We just want your group to make a proposal or pitch for your program.

- Tip: Your custom data structure can be composed of or extensions of data structures that you have learned and used in previous programming assignments.
-We're looking for decisions about how to build a high-level data structure that will likely have lower-level components.

 ## Problem Description

 Briefly describe a problem that your team would like to solve.